leelee222/iac-demo/README.md

 # Infrastructure as Code (IaC) Demo

-A hands-on project to learn Infrastructure as Code and Cloud Security using Terraform, security scanning tools, and cloud deployments.
+A hands-on project to learn Infrastructure as Code and Cloud Security using Terraform, security scanning tools, and AWS cloud deployments.
 This repository is part of my 3-Month DevSecOps Journey - Month 2.

-**Note**: Using LocalStack for AWS simulation as AWS account signup is pending approval.
-All concepts and practices remain the same and can be deployed to real AWS/GCP/Azure later.
+**Status**: ✅ **DEPLOYED TO PRODUCTION AWS** - Full infrastructure running in real AWS with enterprise-grade security.

 ---